 The ‘70’s rebel now picks and chooses from the full panoply of Jewish traditions.
 She attends three synagogues on the Upper West Side.
 For the celebratory meals at which she keeps in touch with friends, she goes to Congregation Ramath Orah, which practices a traditional but inclusive Orthodoxy, and the Conservative synagogue Ansche Chesed.

-She recently became a member of Romemu, which has a New Agey, Pentecostal-like atmosphere which keeps her ‘70’s inner child charged.
+A few years ago, she also became a member of Romemu, which has a New Agey, Pentecostal-like atmosphere which keeps her ‘70’s inner child charged.
 She says Romenu is "charismatic, innovative, and part of the Jewish renewal. …A lot of people are moved by the spirit and lifting their arms there.”
 The synagogue includes services with yoga and meditation.

 One of her heroines of the moment is the ruthless, ambitious, bi-polar Carrie Mathison of “Homeland.”
 Dicker seems to have a never ending source of energy, so much so that it is impossible for her to sit still during a rehearsal of her monologue.
 She buzzed back and forth in the recording studio, often jumping up and down in her black leather Dr. Martens' boots in parts of her monologue.